-- • Any personal data we collect, we process and store this information with the utmost care and security in mind.
-We only store your data as long as is necessary.
+- Any personal data we collect, we process and store this information with the utmost care and security in mind.
+We only store your data as long as is necessary and where it's a legitimate business requirement.

 1. What data we collect

-- • When you contact us via our contact centre, social media, post, email, web chat or instant messenger;
+- When you contact us via our head office, social media, post, email, web chat or instant messenger;

-- • When you request a brochure, sign up to receive email updates, participate in any of our promotions, surveys or market research;
+- When you request further information, sign up to receive email updates, participate in any of our promotions, surveys or market research;

 2. The lawful bases for processing